-The city’s long history, however, stretches nearly 5,000 years back into antiquity, since the broader region was known to have been inhabited during the earliest years of Greek history.
+The city’s long history, however, stretches nearly five thousand years back into antiquity since the broader region was known to have been inhabited during the earliest years of Greek history.

-At first, the scientists believed that their discovery was originally of a Mycenaean-era city, but later research revealed that it was actually much older.
+At first, scientists believed their discovery was originally of a Mycenaean-era city, but later research revealed it was actually much older.

 Pavlopetri home to extensive ancient city

-More specifically, scientists were able to determine that Pavlopetri was first inhabited in 2800 BC, after elements dating back to the Bronze age were found and identified.
+More specifically, scientists were able to determine that Pavlopetri was initially inhabited in 2800 BC after elements dating back to the Bronze age were found and identified.

 Perhaps the most unique feature of this area is that up until now, its overall layout has remained intact, making it a location of extraordinary importance to archaeologists.